WafCool/v2oricuy/README.md

 # Sc Duplication Trophy and Crown Version 2!

 // Whats New?
-- Script dupe per minute ability has reached its maximum.
+- Duplication function without too high delay per minute has reached its maximum.

 // Minus from the previous version?
 - Script only show 1 time information for sometime